David Funchess: Early appeals

-In December 1976, the Florida Supreme Court upheld Funchess's death sentence in a unanimous 7-0 vote.
+In December 1976, the Florida Supreme Court upheld Funchess's death sentence in a unanimous 7–0 vote.
 One justice, Arthur England, warned prosecutors against showing jurors inflammatory photographs of the victims, as had happened at Funchess's trial, but concurred with the decision to uphold Funchess's sentence; during his trial, jurors were shown images of Waldrop's body and close-ups of her deceased face while prosecutors commented on the "helpless horror she must have felt while attempting to defend herself from brutal assault."

 Overturning and reinstatement of death sentence

 In 1979, the United States Supreme Court vacated Funchess's death sentence due to his attorneys successfully arguing that Judge Duncan used a confidential portion of an investigation, to which his attorneys did not have access, to influence his decision to agree with the jury's verdict and sentence Funchess to death.
 In their decision, the U.S. Supreme Court unanimously asserted that death row inmates and their attorneys should have access to every piece of information available to the judges who impose their death sentences.
 Funchess was granted a new sentencing hearing during which he and his lawyers could argue before Judge Duncan that the confidential information Duncan possessed had a significant impact on his decision to impose a death sentence against Funchess.
 Duncan was not required to impanel another jury to recommend a sentence.

-At Funchess's resentencing hearing in December 1979, Funchess asked the court and God to extend him mercy.
-Judge Duncan resentenced Funchess to death for Waldrop's and Ragan's murders, citing the circumstances and brutality of the murders, as well as Funchess's heroin addiction at the time.
-The Supreme Court of the United States announced on October 19, 1981 that they would not review Funchess's case.
+At his resentencing hearing in December 1979, Funchess asked the court and God to show him mercy.
+Judge Duncan resentenced Funchess to death for Waldrop's and Ragan's murders, citing the circumstances and brutality of the murders.
+The Supreme Court of the United States announced on October 19, 1981, that they would not review Funchess's case.